Lafleur River: Geography

-The Lafleur river flows at the bottom of a small harbor (length: 0.5 km at low tide), in the hamlet "Rivière Lafleur" in Saint-Jean-de-l'Île-d'Orléans.
+The Lafleur river flows at the bottom of a small harbour (length: 0.5 km at low tide), in the hamlet "Rivière Lafleur" in Saint-Jean-de-l'Île-d'Orléans.
 The bridge at route 368 spans the Lafleur River near its mouth.
-This harbor whose sandstone of about 0.3 km at low tide, is attached to Chenal des Grands Voiliers whose width is 3.3 m at this location.
+This harbour whose sandstone of about 0.3 km at low tide, is attached to Chenal des Grands Voiliers whose width is 3.3 m at this location.
 This channel is crossed by the St. Lawrence River.

 Toponymy

 The toponym "Lafleur river" evokes the surname of a resident of French descent by the name of Dumont dit Lafleur, who in 1681 owned land in this area of Saint-Jean-de-l'Île-d'Orléans, in the south-east of the island.
 The name of the Lafleur river appears on the map of Villeneuve of 1689, under the spelling "Rivière à la Fleur".

 The 1709 plan of Gideon of Catalonia rather includes the designation of "Ruiso at the Fountain" to identify this watercourse.
 Then, the original designation of the watercourse comes back into force with an evolving spelling according to the authors: "Rivière La Fleur" according to Le géographe Joseph Bouchette (1831); "Lafleur River" according to the 1914 Dictionary of Rivers and Lakes of the Province of Quebec; "Rivière à la Fleur" according to the Geographic Directory of Quebec in 1969 and finally "Rivière Lafleur" in 1978 according to the Toponymic Directory of Quebec published by the Commission de toponymie.

 The current spelling of the toponym is formalized on March 28, 1974 at the Place Names Bank of the Commission de toponymie du Québec.